STMiki/WorkshopFlutter/README.md

 to create a flutter app : `flutter create workshop_flutter`

-It create a sample app and all nessecary file to to build on all enabled platforms :
+It create a sample app and all nessecary file to build on all enabled platforms :
 - android
 - ios
 - macos